apshuk21/Conversational-Chatbot/README.md

 The **Conversational Chatbot** is an intelligent AI-driven system designed to facilitate seamless and engaging interactions with users.
 Leveraging cutting-edge technologies like knowledge graphs, natural language processing (NLP), and advanced database integrations, this chatbot provides contextually relevant responses and dynamic conversational capabilities.

 ## Features
+- **Two Memory Variants:**
+  1. **Temporary Memory:** Uses an array data structure to store conversational context within a single session.
+  2. **Persistent Memory:** Implements Neo4j and QDrantDB to retain context across sessions for richer, more informed conversations.
-- **Knowledge Graph Integration:** Enables contextual reasoning and semantic search for enriched conversations.
+- **Knowledge Graph Integration:** Enables contextual reasoning and semantic search for enriched user interactions.
-- **Natural Language Processing:** Utilizes state-of-the-art NLP models for understanding and generating human-like responses.
-- **Database Connectivity:** Incorporates vector and graph databases for efficient data retrieval and storage.
+- **Database Connectivity:** Efficiently retrieves and stores data using advanced database technologies.
+- **Scalable Architecture:** Designed for deployment in diverse environments using containerization tools like Docker.
 - **Customizable Workflows:** Supports dynamic workflows tailored to specific use cases.
-- **Scalable Architecture:** Designed for deployment in diverse environments using containerization tools like Docker.

 ## Technologies Used
-- **LangChain**: For building modular and scalable AI workflows.
+- **Mem0**: For modular and scalable AI workflows, particularly conversational and retrieval-augmented generation tasks.
-- **Neo4j**: For graph database integration and relationship mapping.
+- **Neo4j**: For graph database integration and relationship mapping in the persistent memory version.
-- **QDrantDB**: For vector database storage and semantic search.
+- **QDrantDB**: For vector database storage and semantic search in the persistent memory version.
 - **OpenAI API**: For generating conversational responses.
 - **Docker**: For containerization and deployment.